 Partners may need to disable an appliance or set of appliances to perform maintenance at their site.
 Follow the steps described here to minimize any disruption to customers.

 Read the partner maintenance guidelines on the website: https://openconnect.netflix.com/en/fill/#maintenance.

 Important: The only time you can safely disconnect or power down an appliance is when it is in the “Drained” state.
 The process of disabling a a site or appliance can take up to 2 hours, so plan accordingly.

-Use the “Enable/Disable” control in the Partner Portal for a site or appliance to begin the process of disabling it for maintenance.
+In the Partner Portal, navigate to a site or OCA and click the Perform maintenance tab to begin the process of disabling it for maintenance.

 When you disable an appliance that is serving traffic, the appliance will begin to drain and the serving state will change to “Draining”.
 During the draining process, the appliance will continue to serve its current clients, but the control plane services will not send any new traffic to the appliance.
 Over a period of approximately 2 hours, traffic will continue to decrease and will eventually fully drain, at which point the serving state will change to “Drained”.